 You don’t want to eat.
 This can happen because of pain, diarrhea, anxiety, and changes in taste.

 You take prescription medication for Crohn’s.
 Some drugs make it harder to absorb nutrients.

 You’re bleeding inside your body.
 The damage to your intestines can cause blood loss over time.
 This could lower your iron levels and lead to anemia.

 With Crohn's, you’re more likely to have lower levels of:

 1. Vitamin B12

-If you've had surgery in the lower part of your small intestine, you may not get enough of this.
+If you have inflammation or have had surgery in the lower part of your small intestine, you may not absorb enough of this.
 Your doctor may prescribe shots or pills.